Hürrem Sultan: Relationship with Suleiman

 send his to another sanjak bey, because his wife would have perished from sorrow if these maidens—or even one of them—had remained in the palace."

-The chronicled reactions of Hafsa, Suleiman's mother, and the sultan himself illustrated how they attempted to mollify the distraught Roxelana.
+The chronicled reactions of Hafsa, Suleiman's mother, and the sultan himself illustrated how they attempted to mollify the distraught Hürrem.
 Suleiman's mother—custodian of the sultan's conduct—did not or perhaps could not act to prevent this unprecedented relationship.

-Prof. Leslie Peirce theorises that it was in early May 1534 that Suleiman married Hürrem— her latest stance about the date of marriage is albeit in contrast to her earlier stance— the former being that the marriage happened prior to 1534 as Süleyman wouldn't have married Hürrem in this particular period in observance of the mourning period owing to the death of his mother, Hafsa Sultan who had died on 19 March 1534 and by 6 June 1534, Süleyman had already left the capital to embark on his first Imperial military expedition against the Safavids.
+Prof. Leslie Peirce theorises that it was in early May 1534 that Suleiman married Hürrem— her latest stance about the date of marriage is albeit in contrast to her earlier stance— the former being that the marriage happened prior to 1534 as Suleiman would not have married Hürrem in this particular period in observance of the mourning period owing to the death of his mother, Hafsa Sultan who had died on 19 March 1534 and by 6 June 1534, Suleiman had already left the capital to embark on his first imperial military expedition against the Safavids.
 This marriage happened in an unprecedentedly magnificent formal ceremony which scandalised the whole empire.
-Peirce's stance has differed from her earlier Never before had a former slave been elevated to the status of the sultan's lawful spouse, a development which astonished observers in the palace and in the city.
+Never before had a former slave been elevated to the status of the sultan's lawful spouse, a development which astonished observers in the palace and in the city.

 After the death of Suleiman's mother Hafsa Sultan in 1534, Hürrem's influence in the palace increased even further as she took over the ruling of the Imperial Harem.
 Either when Suleiman freed and married her, or in the years before, Hürrem was bestowed the title of Haseki Sultan (adding the word sultan to someone's name or title was a royal prerogative).
 Hürrem became the first consort to receive the title Haseki Sultan.
 This title, used for a century, reflected the great power of imperial consorts (most of them were former slaves) in the Ottoman court, elevating their status higher than Ottoman princesses.
-In this case, Suleiman not only broke the old custom, but probably tried to begin a new tradition for the future Ottoman sultans: to marry in a formal ceremony and to give their consorts significant influence on the court, but even then only Osman II (who married a high-ranking Muslim woman) and Ibrahim I (who also went through a form of marriage with his concubine) were the exceptions who contracted legal marriages though with much difficulty and which later became one of the reasons that led to the deposition of these two sultans concerned.
+In this case, Suleiman not only broke the old custom, but probably tried to begin a new tradition for the future Ottoman sultans: to marry in a formal ceremony and to give their consorts significant influence on the court, but even then only Osman II (who married a high-ranking Muslim woman) and Ibrahim (who also went through a form of marriage with his concubine) were the exceptions who contracted legal marriages though with much difficulty and which later became one of the reasons that led to the deposition of these two sultans.